 Situated at the mouth of the Yodo River on Osaka Bay.
 This is the third biggest city in Japan after Tokyo and Yokohama.
-With great fireworks, amazing countdown parties, unique events and celebrations, Osaka is one of the best destination in Japan for welcoming New Years Eve 2017.
+With great fireworks, amazing countdown parties, unique events and celebrations, Osaka is one of the best destination in Japan for welcoming New Year’s Eve 2018.

 Introduction to Osaka

 Osaka is a large port city and commercial center on Honshu Island.
 The city is known for its modern architecture, boisterous nightlife and hearty street foods.
 The 16th-century shogunate Osaka Castle is its main historical landmark, surrounded by a moat and park with plum, peach and cherry trees.
 The Shinto Sumiyoshi-taisha Shrine is among Japan’s oldest.

 Traditional activities on New Year’s Eve include watching the popular music program “kohaku uta gassen” on television and visiting a shrine or temple around midnight.
 If you are in Osaka during New Years Eve, you can join the crowds doing hatsumode, the year’s first visit to a shrine or temple.
 Hatsumode festivities are held at practically every shrine and temple across Japan during the first dew days of the year, especially on January 1.

 At Kitamido Temple, a count down with fireworks and music At Sky Building, big count down with light, sound, fireworks and … 10.000 spectators expected !!
 From around 23:45.
 The 40th floor will be open too for few happy ones will start around 23:00.
 At Minamimido Temple, avoid bad luck for next year by ringing the bell of the temple from 23:30 (only for the 108 first ones, but groups can ring the bell all together at once).